nalsai/AegisubFlatpak/README.md

 - Aegisub uses the default Adwaita theme on KDE

-Let me know if you can help or have any other issues https://github.com/Nalsai/AegisubFlatpak/issues
+Let me know if you can help or have any other issues: https://github.com/Nalsai/AegisubFlatpak/issues

 ## Installing